mulle-cc/mulle-gdb/README.md

 The version tracks that of gdb, but extends it to 4 parts, where the last digit is the mulle version. (e.g. 10.1 > 10.1.0.0)

-Debugs code linked with [mulle-objc-runtime](//github.com/mulle-objc/mulle-objc-runtime) 0.18 (or 0.19 currently in development).
+Debugs code linked with [mulle-objc-runtime](//github.com/mulle-objc/mulle-objc-runtime) 0.20.

 ## Source